etho201/docker-pi-stacks/stacks/owncloud-ocis/README.md

 # ownCloud OCIS

-1. OCIS is still being developed, so if changes to the `ocis.yaml` file take place upstream, but not for your server, you may need to generate a new file:
+1. OCIS is still being developed, so if changes to the `ocis.yaml` file take place upstream, but not for your server, you may need to generate a new file and/or add environment variables that are missing.
+Check the [release notes](https://doc.owncloud.com/ocis_release_notes.html) for any breaking changes before upgrading.

 2. Initialize the `ocis.yaml` file to see what's new.